ranjith342/split_pdf/README.md

 ```
 file_path = "Your pdf file path"

-folder_to_save = "Your destination folder to save the splitted pdfs
+folder_to_save = "Your destination folder to save the splitted pdfs"
 ```

 # Outputs